microverseinc/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This repository includes an application with API endpoint for posts and Comments, as well as adding a session start functionality.
+Its purpose is to train Microverse students in API creation.

 ## Built With